 Deodorants, shampoo and conditioners, baby wipes, washing powders, plug-in air ‘fresheners’, textas and scratch and sniff stickers are just a few examples of products containing artificial fragrances.

-These fragrances often contain hundreds of chemicals, from a list of thousands, for which there are no laws requiring companies to identify each ingredient used; it is their trade secret.
+These fragrances often contain hundreds of chemicals, chosen from a list of thousands, and there are no laws requiring companies to disclose every ingredient used – it’s their trade secret.

-“New research from the University of Melbourne shows that one in three Australians report health problems, including migraine headaches and asthma attacks, when they are exposed to common fragranced consumer products such as air fresheners, cleaning products, laundry supplies, and personal care products.”
+As a result, society is enduring the consequences.‘Research from the University of Melbourne shows that one in three Australians report health problems, including migraine headaches and asthma attacks, when they are exposed to common fragranced consumer products such as air fresheners, cleaning products, laundry supplies, and personal care products.’